NabeelAhsen/ShopifyMarketplace/README.md

 **You can interact with this API using NPM.
 Ensure you've got Node installed using [Node Version Manager][nvm].
 Simply run `nvm use` in the root of this repository.**

 For the time being, this application is intended to be served locally.
 However, a MySQL database has been provisioned on AWS for the purposes of demoing.
 If you're a reviewer, you should have received credentials to the database with the 2019 challenge submission.
-If you can't seem to find the credentials, please reach out to me.
+If you can't seem to find the credentials, or would like a sample of this API hosted, on Heroku for example, please reach out to me.

 ---